xinyee20/tp/docs/team/xinyee20.md

                        keep track of the score of students during tutorial lessons.
   * Highlights: The implementation of this feature required some thinking through at the start as we try to take into consideration the users' needs without making the command too complicated to use.
-As this feature has quite a few restrictions in terms of input of score, quite some time was spent testing the commands and adjusting the code, making sure that proper messages are shown when different exceptions are thrown, to guide users who misuse the commands.
+As this feature has quite a few restrictions in terms of input of score, considerable amount of time was spent testing the commands and adjusting the code, making sure that proper messages are shown when different exceptions are thrown, to guide users who may misuse the commands.

 * **New Feature 3**: Added the ability to use indexing to apply commands to existing students.
   * What it does: Allows users to apply deleting of students when in group view and the marking, flagging attendance